Chi-SquareX/Healthcare_NLP_application/README.md

 This section of the project involves disease classification using machine learning models and a medical question-answering system using the BioGPT language model.

-## Introduction

-This section performs the following tasks:

 1. **Data Preprocessing**: The dataset (Symptom2Disease.csv) containing symptoms and corresponding disease labels is preprocessed.
 Text cleaning techniques such as removing punctuation and stop words are applied.

 2. **Text Classification**: Several machine learning models are trained on the preprocessed text data to classify diseases based on symptoms.
 The models include Random Forest, XGBoost, AdaBoost, Gradient Boosting, and Support Vector Classifier (SVC).
 Ensemble learning is also employed to combine the predictions of multiple models.